How is business energy different to domestic energy?

 What costs are in my energy bill?

-Energy bills can be complicated.
-The energy we use is a key part of what we’re paying for, but our bills also include other...
+The energy we use is a key part of what we’re paying for, but our bills also include other elements that can affect our...